turbomam/biosample-xmldb-sqldb/README.md

 The direct link is https://portal.nersc.gov/project/m3513/biosample/biosample_postgres_20240226.dmp.gz

-# Compared to previous methods that included the BaseX XML database
+# Compared to previous methods using the BaseX XML database

 ## Advantages